 - There weren’t any chocolate covered pretzels at the store that weren’t twists, so I had to make my own.

 - I had to use chocolate in the marshmallow base, because other wise they looked sort of like ghost spiders from the white marshmallow mixture.

-I decided to add peanut butter into the chocolate mixture to mimic my Puppy Chow Rice Krispie Treats, since everyone in this family loves them.
-I made my own chocolate covered pretzel sticks by just dunking the pretzels in some melted chocolate chips and then throwing them in the freezer to set.
-Problems with this:
+I decided to add peanut butter into the chocolate mixture to mimic my Puppy Chow Rice Krispie Treats.
+However, I made my own chocolate covered pretzel sticks by just dunking the pretzels in some melted chocolate chips and then throwing them in the freezer.